-German 2, Intermediate
+German 2.
+Intermediate - A&B

-Credits: 1 Prerequisit es: German 1 is essential for success Grade: 10,11,12
+Prerequisites: German 1 is essential for success

 Your passport to global opportunities awaits!
 Be marketable with two or more years of the same language to compete for jobs, colleges, and scholarships!
 Expand your knowledge of language and culture with focus on enhancing abilities in speaking, listening, reading, and writing on a variety of new topics and past experiences.
 You will continue to discover products and practices to help you understand global cultural perspectives.